intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/auto_model/README.md

 ## Options
 * `--cluster_mode` The mode for the Spark cluster. local or yarn.
 Default to be `local`.
 You can refer to OrcaContext documents [here](https://analytics-zoo.readthedocs.io/en/latest/doc/Orca/Overview/orca-context.html) for details.
-* `--epoch` Max number of epochs to train in each trial.
-Default to be 1.
-* `--cpus_per_trail` Number of cpus for each trial.
+* `--num_workers` The number of workers to be used in the cluster.
+You can change it depending on your own cluster setting.
 Default to be 2.
-* `--n_sampling` Number of times to sample from the search_space.
+* `--cores` "The number of cpu cores you want to use on each node.
+Default to be 4.
+* `--memory` The memory you want to use on each node.
+Default to be 10g
+* `--epochs` Max number of epochs to train in each trial.
 Default to be 1.